ProjectLOGOS/LOGOS_PXL_Core/docs/ROADMAP.md

 ---

-*This roadmap represents the strategic direction for ChronoPraxis IEL v1.x development.
+*This roadmap represents the strategic direction for ChronoPraxis Internal Emergent Logics v1.x development.
 Regular updates will be made as milestones are achieved and new requirements emerge.*